-It is recommended to have display devices for on-set monitoring capable of at least 800 nits of peak brightness.
-Some RGB OLED mastering monitors are capable of 1,000 nits of peak brightness.
-Note that future HDR content delivered to the consumer may be intended for substantially greater than 1,000 nits peak display brightness.
+It is recommended to have display devices for on-set monitoring capable of at least 800 cd/m2 of peak brightness.
+Some RGB OLED mastering monitors are capable of 1,000 cd/m2 of peak brightness.
+Note that future HDR content delivered to the consumer may be intended for substantially greater than 1,000 cd/m2 peak display brightness.